First off… I know what you’re thinking.

 Step 1: Selecting a Domain Name –>JaneDoeYoga.com

 A domain name is your website’s address, www.JaneDoeYoga.com would be an example of a domain name.
 It only costs $10/year to purchase your own domain name.
-There are many websites you can use to choose a domain and they are basically all the same.
+There are many websites you can use to choose a domain, we use and recommend BlueHost for both domain names and hosting.

 After you know the name of your website, the next thing you need is web hosting.
 Hosting is essentially paying for a house for your website to live in.
 Luckily rent is cheap for websites, you can pay as little at $3.95/month to host your site.